kemulka/portfolio/govtdebt.md

 # Visualizing with Flourish - Grid of Charts
-In this chart, all 37 countries that reported their debt-to-GDP ratio in the 1995-2019 dataset are displayed using line charts in a grid format.
+In this chart, all 37 countries that reported their debt-to-GDP ratio in the 1995-2019 OECD dataset are displayed using line charts in a grid format.
 In this view the single colored line and grey backdrop gives an overhead view of the varying trends across countries.
 For a closer look, the interactive graphic allows the reader to hover the mouse over any given line to activate a pop-up that displays the exact ratio value for any given year and country.
 A quick look gives way to some abnormailites in the time series - I wonder what happend in Ireland, Greece, and Japan to cause the abnormal dips and highs!

 <div class="flourish-embed flourish-chart" data-src="visualisation/5297669"><script src="https://public.flourish.studio/resources/embed.js"></script></div>